vallian88/Generic-Platformer/README.md

 * Normal more 'fluid' variables are in all lower case snake case eg.Movement.gd/motion

+## Combat ##
+### Offense ###
+#### Sickle ####
+* The first of the players 2 basic attacks is a slash with the sickle *
+* An enemy is targeted, bring up the sickle attack QTE
+* A pattern is shown to the player in a square and they take control of a cursor
+* moving the cursor along the points ofthe pattern will add to the attacks damage
+* based on the weapon, there is a chance for status effect icons to show up on the points in the pattern, tracing over these will add status effects (poison, bleed etc)
+* Sickle basic attacks will generally deal slashing damage

+#### Bombs ####
+* The second basic attack is throwing a bomb
+* An indicator will show that a bomb QTE has began
+* The player will control the arc/height of the bomb, pressing confirm to throw it
+* the bomb will be thrown along the indicated path
+* pressing confirm again will detonate the bomb, damaging enemies based on their proximity to the detonation point

+## Item progression ##
+1.Bombs (blowing up obstacles)
+3. Double Jump
+3. Sickle upgrade I (allowing for using the sickle to swing on hooks) 4.Bomb Upgrade I (Bombs can now be used to automatically escape from combat, costing some amount of health)
+5. A dash
+6. Some kind of ground pound, used to push in large switches
+7. Sickle Upgrade II (used to climb most walls)
+8. Bomb Upgrade II (Blowing up sturdy obstacles)
+9. Swimming/Diving ability

 ## Movement Logic ##
 ### Zipping ###
 1. User uses a dash ability towards a wall